 Malboro:You may run into Malboro fiends while traversing the Calm Lands.
 They can be particularly difficult due to their “Bad Breath” attack which causes all kinds of terrible status effects.
 Your best two strategies for defeating them include equipping any armor that you have with status repelling abilities and saving your Overdrives to help end the battles as quickly as you can.
 Have Tidus use Haste or Hastega to bring them down as quickly as possible.
 Having Rikku as part of your party can be incredibly helpful as well.
 Aside from being able to Steal from machina type enemies to destroy them in one hit, she can also still use her ‘Use’ command to use an Al Bhed Potion to remove many of the status effects inflicted by Malboros.

 Note and reminder: You have an upcoming boss-type battle which involves fighting with Kimahri alone.
-This fight can be fairly problematic if you have not been using Kimahri and levelling up his Sphere Grid during the rest of the game.
+This fight can be fairly problematic if you have not been using Kimahri and leveling up his Sphere Grid during the rest of the game.
 Because of this, I recommend that you start ensuring that Kimahri gets at least one attack in on some of the upcoming random encounters.
 Remember that a character only has to hit the enemy once during a fight to fully receive the AP at the end of the battle.
 Check out the Sphere Grid section for more information and tips on how to level up your Sphere Grid.

-Start off by travelling to the far south-east side of the map to find two treasure chests.
+Start off by traveling to the far south-east side of the map to find two treasure chests.
 One of them contains 5,000 gil and the other contains 10,000 gil.
 Ignore the ruins in the corner as they are just part of the scenery.

 Now head to the center of the map.
 You are looking for a small camp in the middle of the Calm Lands.
 Aim for the Save Sphere which can be easily identified as you get closer to the camp by using the mini-map.
 A few short cutscenes will occur involving Zuke.
 You can purchase weapons and items at the shop here and many of them are quite powerful.
 Do not forget to save your game at the Save Sphere or at least use it to refill your HP and MP before you leave.